canonical/kafka-operator/docs/tutorial/manage-passwords.md

 ## The built-in user

-The admin user password management is handled directly by the charm, by using Juju actions.
+The built-in admin user (`operator`) password management is handled directly by the charm, by using Juju actions.

 ### Retrieve the password